Redesigning the AttitudeLive Website for Accessibility

 Research

-We didn't have a budget for research in this project, but recognising the importance of catering to our target audience, we knew we had to complete this step.
+We didn't have a budget for research for this project.
+Still, recognising the importance of catering to our target audience, we knew we had to complete this step.
 Thankfully, we found valuable resources and guidelines from organisations like the Nielsen Norman Group, which offered techniques for designing this website for users with visual, auditory, motor, and cognitive disabilities who rely on assistive technology.
 Additionally, we referred to the WCAG 2.0 AA guidelines.

 User interview